karamarnell/developers/app/install/javascript-sdk-i18n.md

 1. **Create Project in Qordoba**

     To use Qordoba's SDK integration, you need to first create a SDK project in Qordoba.
-In Qordoba's UI, select the Projects dropdown menu, and select "+ Create new project" at the bottom of the list.
+In Qordoba's UI, select the Projects tab, and select the "+ New project" option.
 Select a JS SDK project, add the url that the integration will be watching, and complete the steps selecting your languages and translation memories.
 On the final step of project creation, copy the code snippet provided and paste it somewhere for temporary storage.

 2. **Add Snippet to HTML of Pages**